The NTv2 (National Transformation Version 2) file standard was developed by the "Department of Natural Resources of Canada" in the middle nineties.

 Converting NTv2 Binary files to NTv2 ASCII files

 Sometimes it makes sense to convert a binary file back to an NTv2 ASCII file.
 This has the advantage that the file then can be read and edited in plain text using a word processing program.

 This tool converts NTv2 binary files (.gsb) to NTv2 ASCII files (.gsa).
 After the selection of the NTv2 binary file and the definition of a file name for the new NTv2 ASCII file, the conversion can be started.
 In the text field the headers of the NTv2 binary file and the new NTv2 ASCII file are displayed.

-Extracting areas from NTv2 files
+Extracting areas with all grids from NTv2 files

-This tool can be used to extract an area defined by coordinates from a large NTv2 file and place it in a new NTv2 file of smaller size considering all the included NTv2 grids.
+Fig. 7 This tool can be used to extract an area defined by coordinates from a large NTv2 file and place it in a new NTv2 file of smaller size considering all the included NTv2 grids.
 The coordinate window for the clipping is determined by entering geographical coordinates in the bounding boxes "West", "North", "East" and "South".
 After selecting the source file in binary format and specifying a filename for the new NTv2 binary file in which the clipping will be saved, the extraction can be started.
 The following information is displayed in the text field:

 The image on the right shows a clipping of the above shown NTv2 file with Polygonal Validity Scopes from Canada.